openmm/openmm/devtools/CI-README.md

 ## Extra content

-### How to debug PowerPC / ARM locally
+### How to debug cross-arch Linux builds locally (Docker)

 From the root of the repository, run the following script.
-There are some variables you might want to edit (PPC vs ARM, Python version, etc).
+There are some variables you might want to edit (architecture, Python version, etc).
 Take a look to the script first in that case.

 ```bash